ChengpengLi1003/DotaMath/README.md

-⭐ **We will release the templates, and codes soon.
+⭐ **We will release the code and dataset soon.
 Thanks for your attention!**

 ## Introduction
 Large language models (LLMs) have made impressive progress in handling simple math problems, yet they still struggle with more challenging and complex mathematical tasks.
 In this paper, we introduce a series of LLMs that employs the Decomposition of thought with code assistance and self-correction for mathematical reasoning, dubbed as DotaMath.
 DotaMath models tackle complex mathematical tasks by decomposing them into simpler logical subtasks, leveraging code to solve these subtasks, obtaining fine-grained feedback from the code interpreter, and engaging in self-reflection and correction.
 By annotating diverse interactive tool-use trajectories and employing query evolution on GSM8K and MATH datasets, we generate an instruction fine-tuning dataset called DotaMathQA with 574K query-response pairs.
 We train a series of base LLMs using imitation learning on DotaMathQA, resulting in DotaMath